Categories

 Sydney CBD as seen from Milsons Point!

-Alternatively, moving out to cheaper neighborhoods like Cabramatta or Blacktown if you want your own place but don’t have a big budget.
-One-bedroom apartments in these area’s typically average at $1000AUD per month.
-The most desirable area’s to live in Sydney include Bondi, Surry Hills, Balmain and the Northern Beaches (areas like Manly or Mosman).
-But you’ll be paying closer to $2200AUD per month for a one-bed in these places!
+Alternatively, move out to cheaper neighborhoods like Cabramatta or Blacktown if you want your own place but don’t have a big budget.
+One-bedroom apartments in these areas typically average at $1,600 AUD per month.
+The most desirable areas to live in Sydney include Bondi, Surry Hills, Balmain, and the Northern Beaches (areas like Manly or Mosman) – which are home to the best beaches in Sydney.
+In these areas expect to pay around $3,000 AUD per month for a one-bedroom apartment.

 Sign up with letting agents like McGrath and Raine & Horne early so that you get notified early of any rental properties.
-Other good places to search for a place to rent in Sydney is on Domain and RealEstate.com.au
+Other good places to search for a place to rent in Sydney are on Domain and RealEstate.com.au

+Because the competition is fierce, be sure to come prepared for a rental viewing in Sydney.
 The documents you should have at every rental viewing include:

 • References from past landlords